ATROPINE- atropine sulfate solution/ drops

 • 2.
 DOSAGE AND ADMINISTRATION

-2.2 In individuals 3 years of age or greater, doses may be repeated up to twice daily as needed.
+• In adults and pediatric patients aged 3 years and older, doses may be repeated up to twice daily as needed.

 • 3.
 DOSAGE FORMS AND STRENGTHS